Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using maximum resolution

 where $m_j=\{i|S_{ij}>0\}$.
 As noted above, in case of pixels, $S_{ij}\in \{0,1\}$, $|m_j|=\sum_{i=1}^m S_{ij}$, and the estimator reduces to

 where the last equality follows from $\{S_{ij}=0\} \Rightarrow \{n_{ij}=0\}$.

-For the maximal resolution case, the estimator coincides with the one suggested by Yekutieli et al., (2016).
-In order to get a smooth estimator for the two-dimensional function $\lambda^{(0)}$, the set of estimators $\hat{\lambda}_j$, $j=1,\dots,J$ are smoothed using a Kernel smoother.
-A drawback of this estimation technique is the need to estimate a very large number of parameters separately while ignoring the spatial structure.
+For the maximal resolution case, the estimator coincides with the one suggested by Wiesner et al. (2019).
+In order to get a smooth estimator for the two-dimensional function $\lambda^{(0)}$, a kernel smoother is applied to the set of estimators $\hat{\lambda}_j$, $j=1,\dots,J$.
+This approach estimates a very large number of parameters separately, ignoring the spatial structure.
 A possible alternative is to model this structure using smooth functions, as is done next.